franzbu/EnhancedSpaces.spoon/README.md

 These few lines of code enable you to connect to one of PIA's VPN servers using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` disconnects from the VPN server.
 Even if you're not familiar with writing code, there are countless ready-made examples available, and even without having ever written any code, it's easy to adjust the above lines to, for instance, connecting to your VPN server using `c` in your hotkey instead of `s`, right?

-But let's focus on EnhancedSpaces for now.
+But let's move our focus back to EnhancedSpaces.

 ## Installation
 Download EnhancedSpaces and move the folder to `~/.hammerspoon/Spoons`.
 Make sure the name of the folder is `EnhancedSpaces.spoon`.